 “…there is only one thing in the world worse than being talked about, and that is not being talked about.”

 What we mean by this quote is that, if we deem a game of zero interest to even one of our team then we will simply not cover it.
 This as opposed to making an article simply dedicated to listing only negatives — it will receive zero coverage from ourselves (as well as the games we, unfortunately, do not get time to cover), meaning there will be nothing to be misquoted or attacked in the absence of reason.

 Stance on Prejudice

 Every person is different.
 We are a social species, uniting once we find – or make – something in common with one another.
-As such repulsion, distaste and distrust towards things we don’t understand or relate to is a common reaction.
+Repulsion, distaste and distrust towards things we don’t understand or relate to is a common reaction for humans, but we simply must try harder.
 Hateful language, and discrimination against any other group or person, will not be tolerated — and our editing team will always endeavour to ensure our team avoid prejudice wherever possible.

 We are all different, everyone.
-Our content is always aimed to cover as many features, and qualities of a title – this will all be driven by opinion.
 My favourite Final Fantasy was FF9, I enjoyed Brink, I didn’t have fun playing Super Meat Boy, I really liked Arcanum.
-You may disagree with me on any of these points, I hope we can discuss our differences and enjoy agreeing-to-disagree like members of the fantastical, vocal species that we are.
+You may disagree with me on any (or all) of these points, I hope we can discuss our differences and enjoy agreeing-to-disagree like members of the fantastical, vocal species that we are.

 If, for some reason, you can’t talk things over in a rational sense or descend into madness and lies, then you’re probably going to have a lot of trouble fitting in with — and talking to — our team and readers.